-- Some communities have respite care facilities for children.
-A respite care facility is a place that provides temporary child care during times when you need a break.
+Some communities have respite care facilities for children.
+This is a place that provides temporary child care during times when you need a break.

-Also, parents may find that they have a harder time communicating with each other.
+Parents may also find that they have a harder time communicating with others.
 Feeling tired can make you more sensitive and lose patience more easily than normal.
 Learn coping skills to help you deal with anger and frustration.
 Call 1-800-4-A-CHILD (1-800-422-4453).
 They can guide you through a stressful time.

 Call 911 or other emergency services if you become so frustrated with your child that you are afraid you might cause your child physical harm.

 Talk to your doctor anytime you have concerns about your baby's: